 We have seven different heritage breeds.
 Each breed exhibits different feather color, egg quantity, size, personality and hardiness.
 Plus, each breed lays different colored eggs, which means you can often see blue, speckled and several shades of brown eggs at Beaver Ponds, in addition to the white- and brown-colored eggs most people see packaged in grocery stores.

-In June, 2015, Beaver Ponds added some new breeds of chickens to their flock including Cuckoo Maran, Silver Laced Wyandotte, New Hampshire Red, Silver Leghorn, and Barred Rock.
-Scoll down for descriptions of all breeds at Beaver Ponds.
+In June 2015, Beaver Ponds added some new breeds of chickens to our flock including Cuckoo Maran, Silver Laced Wyandotte, New Hampshire Red, Silver Leghorn, and Barred Rock.
+Scroll down for descriptions of all breeds at Beaver Ponds.
 The newer breeds are shown in hand painted pictures.
 We will add actual photos of the new chickens when they become adults.

 New Hampshire Reds

 These beauties originated from their more famous Rhode Island Red cousins but possess slightly lighter feather colors.
 The breed was nurtured by the very practical folks in New Hampshire who did not prize it for its show qualities (unlike Rhode Island Red breeders) and focused more on egg and meat producing qualities.
 These birds, also known as New Hampshire Chickens, tend to grow and feather quickly and become quite large (5.5 to 6.5 pounds).
 They also produce beautiful, slightly dark brown, large eggs.
 They are on the Livestock Conserancy’s watch list for recovery.

 Silver Laced Wyandotte